• Skip to primary navigation

 Banff International Hostel

-A five-minute amble to downtown, the Banff International Hostel is a hive of energy, and likewise, a perfect place to meet new friends.
-Choose from private group rooms, or bunk up with travellers from across the world.
-Whatever you choose, you’re sure to make some great new connections.
+A five-minute amble to downtown, the Banff International Hostel is a hive of energy and, likewise, a perfect place to meet new friends.

 Banff International Hostel